Click here for video excerpts from the Cathy Weis Archive: 1983-1987

-The Cathy Weis Archive contains hundreds of hours of footage of Weis’ work as a performance videographer in New York City from 1983 through the present day.
-Weis approaches her documentary work with a choreographer’s eye, capturing not merely the spatial records for the purpose of restaging the choreography, but the nuances of performance usually lost in conventional recording.
+The Cathy Weis Archive contains hundreds of hours of footage of Weis’ work as a performance videographer in New York City from 1983 – 2000.
+Weis approached her documentary work with a choreographer’s eye, capturing not merely the spatial records for the purpose of re-staging the choreography, but the nuances of performance usually lost in conventional recording.
 Documenting many rare and improvisational performances by emerging and established artists, as well as discussions, informal gatherings, and outdoor scenes, Weis has produced an archive that is a unique record of dance and performance from a eclectic and dynamic period in the history of New York City art-making.
 The archive is not only an invaluable resource for the creative processes of dancers, performers, and artists, but for dance historians and educators as well.

 Preserving and cataloguing the holdings of the archive is a major and ongoing initiative of Cathy Weis Projects.
 With the consent of the artists represented, excerpts will ultimately be made accessible to artists, performers, students, scholars, and critics all over the world.
 Weis’ latest creative project, Look Into the Past with Madame Xenogamy, is an initial way the public can engage with some of the archive’s rare and historic footage.